 Max just stares at him for a few seconds and eventually says, Um.
 Sure.
 Just tell me what to do.

 For the next two hours Max watches as the actors block out the short play they have devised.
 He sits on a chair next to Daniel, facing the stage as he directs them, and reads out the narrator’s bits.
 For the first half-hour he worries that it is going over his head, that Daniel will discover how thick he is, how inartistic he is, but then he starts to worry that the play is stupid and Daniel will be laughed at.
-That he will be laughed at when he takes part in it.
+That he will also be laughed at when he takes part in it.
 But then, slowly, he becomes absorbed in the story and the process and he realises the play isn’t just sad and serious, it is funny, it is meant to be funny.
 He is watching Daniel, again, noticing the unthinking gesture he uses to push the hair out of his eyes, when the boy turns to him and says – And this, Maxie, is finally when you come in.

 How had he met Daniel?
 How had they first started talking, become friends?
 Max thought about this often.
 Most days he replayed the scene in his mind at least once – replayed it as he sat in class diligently writing out his notes but never speaking, as he ran across the football pitch weaving in and out of small orange cones or kicking the ball as hard as he could at the goal, as he sat on the bus home from school, as he lay in bed at night, listening to the radiator in his room ticking over as it cooled.

 He thought about that class trip to the British Museum at the start of term, three months ago, everyone piling onto the tube, entirely occupying a carriage with their talk and their arsing about.
-Max ended up squeezed in a corner by the door as more and more people got on at each station, and Daniel, who he’d never spoken to at school, had been squeezed into the space with him.
+Max ended up squeezed in a corner by the door as more and more people got on at each station, and Daniel, who he’d never spoken to at school, was squeezed into the space with him.
 Max sometimes found the Underground overwhelming: all of these people with their own lives – an unimaginable number of universes spiralling through their minds, multitudes of worlds that expand with each passing second as people think about their jobs, their wives, their clothes, their small petty grievances that are incredibly important right at that moment.
 If you stop to think about it, Max thought again, it will drive you mad, all those thoughts pressing in on you, occupying the little space that is left in the carriage, suffocating you.
 He always thought that people seem to carry a bubble of thought around them that impacts on others, that can be extended or contracted depending on the space you’re in – Max liked to pull himself in as close as possible, to not be seen or felt.
 Most people on the tube seem to want the same thing.

 He was, then, trying to ignore the crush of people, trying to think of other things, when a voice, far too close, had quietly said, Hey.
 I guess I should at least say hello before touching you up like this.